ihalter/ihalter/README.md

 - 👋 Hi, I’m @ihalter
-- 👀 I’m interested in tough problems and tougher people :)
+- 👀 I’m interested in tough problems
 - 🌱 I’m currently learning more Python and working towards my Master's in Analytics at Georgia Tech
-- 💞️ I’m looking to collaborate on ideas that help people
+- 💞️ I’m looking to collaborate on ideas that help the human race
 - 📫 halterian07 [at] gmail [dot] com

 <!---